apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Guest Traffic
 ~~~~~~~~~~~~~

-Next we will configure a range of VLAN IDs for our guest VMs.
+Next we will configure a range of VLAN IDs for our Guest Instances.

 A range of ``100`` - ``200`` would suffice.